 The capsule itself costs around $500 and is (obviously) disposable.
 In my case, it left my body nearly 12 hours after swallowing it and the LEDs were still happily flashing away.
 The RAPID video system workstation needed to view the images costs around $15,000 and the portable data unit costs around $5,500.

-April 2004, I'm still taking the Pentasa and it looks like I may have to for the rest of my life.
+In April 2004, I was still taking the Pentasa and it looks like I may have to for the rest of my life.
 The Crohn's or whatever it is, is being kept under control, but only because I'm taking 4,000mg of Pentasa a day.
 That's 4 x 250mg tablets 4 times a day (a total of 16 tablets daily).
 Every now and then I try and cut down on the number of tablets I take, either on purpose or because I forget to take them, but I start to get stomach aches when I do this.
-My normal weight is around 160lbs (about 11.4 stones) but whilst I was ill I went down to just around 110lbs in a month - I was losing around 10lbs a week.
+My normal weight is around 160lbs (about 11.4 stones) but whilst I was ill I went down to just around 110lbs in a month - I was losing around 10lbs a week despite eating steak and eggs almost every day and a load of high protein drinks.
 One evening, when I still ill, we went to a restaurant.
 When we were leaving I overheard someone say, "Look how thin he is."
 When I got home I looked at myself in a mirror.
 It was pretty scary.
 I've never been a big person but I looked like skin and bone.
 Luckily, the Pentasa means I'm gaining weight again, but I think I started to burn off muscle tissue when I was losing weight so quickly.
 Any muscle tone I once had seems to have gone now.

 I was sat in the Ivy Tech college's student commons reading a text book when I realized that I couldn't actually read the words.
 The page just looked like a grey mass.
 Anyway after a day or two I was starting to get really worried and made an appointment with an optician.
 My eyesight, never very good (I've had to wear glasses since I was six years old) was changing again.
 A new set of bi-focals was all that was needed.